 F-1 Optional Practical Training (OPT) Overview

-- You do not need a job offer prior to apply for OPT
+- You do not need a job offer to apply for Post-Completion OPT.

-- If you receive a Request for Evidence (RFE), please submit a copy of all pages HERE
+- If you receive a Request for Evidence (RFE) for you OPT application, please submit a copy of all pages HERE